 Developed as a system, your suite of packaging can accommodate new products and new categories to varying degrees.
 Let’s look at three key types of packaging systems in BFY food, beverage, and products:

-1) Type: Rigid
+1) Rigid Architecture

 A rigid packaging system incorporates a set library of visual elements — logo, nutritional callouts, flavor/variety naming, product photography, colors — arranged in a fixed way.
 From product to product, nothing changes except what’s necessary for the consumer to navigate the category.

-This system is the most commonly used because it’s simple to execute: a design agency can hand off the visual assets and layouts and the brand’s internal team can easily develop the designs and add SKUs.
+This system is the most commonly used because it’s simple to execute: A design agency can hand off the visual assets and layouts, and the brand’s internal team can easily develop the designs and add SKUs.

-2) Type: Flexible
+2) Flexible Architecture

-3) Type: Bespoke
+3) Bespoke Packaging Solutions